-I remember a few years ago I wanted a glass pumpkin at home to put candy in during the fall season.
+A few years ago I wanted a glass pumpkin at home to put candy in during the fall season.
 I just thought it would look so cool.
 I never got one because money was tight and they were sort of expensive.
 At the time, it was definitely a luxury item.

-Now, I have found three of them over the past two years in my local thrift stores.
+Since then I have found three of them over the past two years in my local thrift stores.
 Of course I snatched them up for $2 or $3 a piece.
 I love them and have changed two of them to create beautiful home decor pieces.
 You can see my faux mercury glass pumpkin in this post.
 I did this one last year and I just love it.

 Here is what I did this year.